zotonic/zotonic/doc/dev/releasenotes/rel_0.11.0.rst

     The *rememberme* cookie (used for automatic logon) is now based on a token instead of the user-id.
 The token is reset if the user’s password is changed.
     Cookies set using the previous scheme are invalidated.

+User-defined Erlang dependencies
+    It is now possible to add extra rebar ``deps`` to Zotonic, by adding them to the ``zotonic.config`` file.